TheCodingKansan66212/photoUploader/My Website/README.txt

 LICENSE
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=

-Copyright 2020 by Code Boxx
+Copyright 2020 by Hannah Robinow

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal